navikt/next-logger/README.md

 npm i pino-roll
 ```

-### Step 1: API route
+### Step 1: Prepare Next.js for isomorphic logging

-You need an API route that will receive all the log statements.
+You need an API route that will receive all the log statements from the frontend.

 **For app dir:**